 Hampton Falls home prices are not only among the most expensive in New Hampshire, but Hampton Falls real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Hampton Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hampton Falls are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hampton Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hampton Falls is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Hampton Falls who work in management occupations (20.75%), sales jobs (11.79%), and business and financial occupations (9.67%).
+There are especially a lot of people living in Hampton Falls who work in management occupations (21.49%), sales jobs (11.82%), and healthcare (10.27%).

-A relatively large number of people in Hampton Falls telecommute to their jobs.
-Overall, about 14.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Hampton Falls is a great place for families with children to consider.
-First of all, many other families with children live here, making Hampton Falls a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hampton Falls has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hampton Falls is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hampton Falls’s overall crime rate is lower than average for the country.

 One of the nice things about Hampton Falls is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Hampton Falls is a somewhat ethnically-diverse town.
 The people who call Hampton Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Hampton Falls include Irish, English, German, Italian, and French.
+Important ancestries of people in Hampton Falls include Irish, English, Italian, German, and French.

 The most common language spoken in Hampton Falls is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.

 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.